hdrpknc/hacking_android_apps/README.md

 3. Using the full path name from Step 2, pull the APK file from the Android device to the pc </br>
 `adb pull /data/app/com.example.someapp-2.apk path/to/desired/destination`

-get the coding from the apk. i am using JADX https://github.com/skylot/jadx but there are other tools also. just google.
+get the coding from the apk. i am using JADX https://github.com/skylot/jadx but there are other tools also. just google. </br>
+now try understand the parts which you are interested

+## 3. hacking with frida